 |Uses:||Attractive plant to be featured or in the background of any room in the house, does well with minimal care|

-Aglaonema Firecracker is a red plant with green leaves that is very low maintenance.
+Aglaonema Firecracker is a red-leaved plant with green centers that is very low maintenance.
 Bright, unique foliage matches with virtually any decor and lightens any kitchen, living room, bathroom or bedroom.
-Known to clean the air of benzene and formaldehyde, Aglaonema Firecracker also prefers low fluorescent to bright, indirect light.
+Known to clean the air of benzene and formaldehyde, Firecracker Chinese Evergreens also prefers low fluorescent to bright, indirect light.
 Try to make the most of the eye-catching foliage by planting in a colorful container.

 Native to Southeast Asia, Chinese Evergreen is a broad category of more than 50 species with colorful foliage that have found their way into peoples hearts and homes.
 There are several silvery varieties that are particularly striking for their silver spots and splashes.
 Although it produces a small, insignificant flower like a peace lily consisting of a spathe and spadix, the foliage continues year round.
 This Aglaonema Firecracker is an easy to care for, low maintenance houseplant that does best if kept away from drafts or vents.
 The red-green foliage really makes a statement when planted in a brightly colored pot, and the 6" containers could be used as a table centerpiece or to brighten a corner of the room.
 Aglaonema Firecracker is one type of clean air plant, known for removing benzene and formaldehyde from the air inside your home.
 The beauty and functionality of the Aglaonema Firecracker is matched with easy care.